-5.1.4 Commission analysis and conclusion
+5.1.5 Commission analysis and conclusion

 The Commission understands that NMI Standing Data provides necessary information on connection points to the market.
 The provision of this information allows the retail market to function and is required for retail competition and RoLR.
-This is because for a retailer (including a prospective retailer) to efficiently perform its market role in relation to the sale and supply of electricity, it requires NMI Standing Data.
-NMI Standing Data is used by a retailer to enable customer transfers, billing and settlements.
-Prospective retailers can also use the information to provide accurate quotes to potential customers.
+Retailers can use the information to provide accurate quotes to potential customers.

 The Commission considers that the provision of accurate information to the consumer at the stage of customer acquisition or transfer enables the consumer to make an informed decision about their choice of retailer supplier.
-In this regard, the Commission does not agree with Networks NSW that the retail price risk will shift from the prospective retailer to the customer if the proposed rule change is made.
+In this regard, the Commission does not agree with Networks NSW that the retail price risk will shift from the retailer to the customer if the proposed rule change is made.
 Rather, the Commission considers that the customer that will be in a better position to decide which retail offer is best suited to them.

-With respect to Networks NSW submission that NMI Standing Data should include information on metering data and retail tariffs, the Commission notes that the NER specifies the type of information that is included in NMI Standing Data.
-This does not include metering data or other details of the consumer's consumption (such as, retail tariffs).
-The Commission does not consider it has been provided with reasons to amend the definition of NMI Standing Data at this time.
+With respect to Networks NSW submission that NMI Standing Data should include information on metering data and retail tariffs, the Commission noted in the draft determination that the NER specifies the type of information that is included in NMI